ryisenberg/protocols/git-github.md

 This branch is 1 commit behind mjmlab:master.
 ```

-Note: Be sure that you do not lose anything that you have changed.
+Note: Be sure that you do not lose anything that you have changed (i.e., if your repo is **ahead** of the lab upstream repo).

 We need to update our Remote repo so that it matches the lab repo, before we make any further changes.
 Surprisingly, this cannot really be done on GitHub and requires the following steps using a Local version of the repo.
 [Detailed help is here](https://help.github.com/articles/syncing-a-fork/) and the specific steps for this example are listed below: